CSCI-2349-F23/ps2/README.md

 2. Move into that directory.
 3. Get the file at this location: `https://www.gutenberg.org/files/17489/17489-8.txt`
 4. Rename the file to `les_miz_french1.txt`
-5. Get this file at this location: `https://www.gutenberg.org/cache/epub/17489/pg17489.txt`
+5. <span style="color:red">Get this file at this location: `https://www.gutenberg.org/cache/epub/17489/pg17489.txt`</span>
 6. Rename the file to `les_miz_french2.txt`
 7. Get this file at this location: `https://gutenberg.org/files/135/old/lesms10.txt`
 8. Rename the file to `les_miz_english.txt`